 - Reach out: Joining a support services group on social media may open pathways to new friendships and resources.

 Caregiving may be temporary, but it may also last a long time.
 When having to re-learn skills that one had mastered before, it is easy to fixate on the past.
 It is also common to wonder about the future and worry about what changes may lie ahead.
 But as a military caregiver, embracing the present can help.
 After all, present moments and daily actions are adding to your family’s story.

 - Be present: Being present can be as simple as noticing your breath.
-Bring your thoughts back to who you are today with deep breathing exercises.
+Use deep breathing exercises to bring your thoughts back to who you are today.

 - Remember what you can do: Focus on the things you can do now by making a list of “Things I can do.”
 Include everyday achievements like getting out of bed, taking a shower, or getting dressed.
 A walk outside can also be a big step forward for you and your family.
 This can be helpful for you as well as your children.